About Kelp Journal

 We accept 15 to 20 previously unpublished photographs revolving around the themes of place and travel.
 Oceanic and surf themes are given extra attention but are not required.
 All photos are to be of high quality requiring very little to no touch ups, cropping, or other photo editing techniques.

-A delightful mixture of all our sections, we are looking for flash and micro fiction in any genre; short essays on any topic, including spooky encounters; book reviews of recent releases; poetry, with a focus on emerging poets; and photography and art.
+A delightful mixture of all our sections, we are looking for flash and micro fiction in any genre; short essays on any topic, including spooky encounters; book reviews; poetry, with a focus on emerging poets; and photography and art.
 As always, coastal, travel, and adventure themes are preferred; however, all will be considered.

 Please note that submissions that do not follow Kelp Journal guidelines will receive an automatic decline.